 The estimated background risk of major birth defects and miscarriage for the indicated population is unknown.
-All pregnancies have a background risk of birth defect, loss, or other adverse outcomes.
-Ir the U.S. general population, the estimated background risk of major rth defects and miscarriage in clinically recognized pregnancies is 2 to 4% and 15 to 20%, respectively.
+All pregnancies have a ackground risk of birth defect, loss, or other adverse outcomes. the U.S. general population, the estimated background risk of major irth defects and miscarriage in clinically recognized pregnancies is 2-4% and 15-20% respectively

+Clinical Considerations

-Clinical Considerations etal/Neonatal Adverse Reactions
+Fetal/Neonatal Adverse Reactions

-Prolonged use of opioid analgesics during pregnancy for medical or nonmedical purposes can result in physical dependence in the neonate and neonatal opioid withdrawal syndrome shortly after birth
+Prolonged use of opioid analgesics during pregnancy for medical or nonmedical purposes can result in physical dependence in the neonate and neonatal opioid withdrawal syndrome shortly after birth.

 Neonatal opioid withdrawal syndrome presents as irritability, hyperactivity and abnormal sleep pattern, high pitched cry, tremor, vomiting diarrhea and failure to gain weight.
-The onset, duration, and severity of neonatal opioid withdrawal syndrome vary based on the specific opioid used, duration of use, timing and amount of last maternal use. for symptoms of neonatal opioid withdrawal syndrome and manage
+The onset, duration, and severit of neonatal opioid withdrawal syndrome vary based on the specific opioid used, duration of use, timing and amount of last maternal use, and rate of elimination of the drug by the newborn.
+Observe newborns for symptoms of neonatal opioid withdrawal syndrome and manage accordingly

-Labor or Delivery

-There are insufficient data to support the use of fentanyl in labor or delivery.
+Labor or Delivery There are insufficient data to support the use of fentanyl in labor or delivery.
 Therefore, such use is not recommended.
-Opioids cross the placenta and may produce respiratory depression and psycho-physiologic effects in neonates.
-An opioid antagonist, such as naloxone sion in the neonate.
-Fentanyl Citrate Injection is not recommended for use in pregnant women during or immediately prior to labor, when other analgesic techniques are more appropriate.
-Opioid analgesics. including Fentanyl Citrate Injection, can prolong labor through actions which temporarily reduce the strength, duration, and frequency of uterine contractions.
+Opioi cross the placenta and may produce respiratory depression and psycho-physiologic effects in neonates.
+An opioid antagonist, such as naloxone, must be available for reversal of opioid-induced respiratory lepression in the neonate.
+Fentanyl Citrate Injection is not record mended for use in pregnant women during or immediately prior to labor, when other analgesic techniques are more appropriate.
+Opioid analgesics, including Fentanyl Citrate Injection, can prolong labor through actions which temporarily reduce the strength, duration, and frequency of uterine contractions.
 However, this effect is not consistent and may be offset by an increased rate of cervical dilation, which tends to shorten labor.
 Monitor neonates exposed to opioid analgesics during labor for signs of excess sedation and respiratory depression.